emberjs/guides/source/localizable/tutorial/autocomplete-component.md

 The result of the query is returned to the caller.

 For this action to work, we need to replace our Mirage `config.js` file with the following, so that it can respond to our queries.
+Instead of simply returning the list of rentals, our Mirage HTTP GET handler for `rentals` will return rentals matching the string provided in the URL query parameter called `city`.

 ```mirage/config.js
 export default function() {